twashke/Tiffany-Washke-Portfolio/README.md

 ## Project Description

-A portfolio website for and about Tiffany Washke utilizing HTML and CSS.
+A portfolio website about Tiffany Washke utilizing HTML and CSS.

 ## Table of Contents